debopriya544-coder/Data-cleaning-on-excel/README.md

 I Coverted date column in Date format
 After that I treated the missnig values (Customer Name,Product Name,Payment mode and Region)with "NA" and filled the null column of Quantity,Unit price and sales by entering the requierd values
-Then i Renamed colum and i changed the cases in proper case and deleted the extra spaces and changed the cell types
+Then i Renamed colum and i changed the cases in proper case and deleted the extra spaces and changed the cell types In that way i cleand and prepare the sales data